tlswg/tls13-spec/draft-ietf-tls-tls13.md

            Tn fn;
        } [[T]];

+Fixed- and variable-length vector fields are allowed using the standard vector syntax.
+Structures V1 and V2 in the variants example below demonstrate this.

 The fields within a structure may be qualified using the type's name, with a syntax much like that available for enumerateds.
 For example, T.f2 refers to the second field of the previous declaration.
 Structure definitions may be